ealcobaca/pymfe/README.md

 * [Examples](https://pymfe.readthedocs.io/en/latest/auto_examples/index.html)
 * [News about pymfe](https://pymfe.readthedocs.io/en/latest/new.html)

 ## Developer notes

 * We are glad to accept any contributions, please check [Contributing](https://github.com/ealcobaca/pymfe/blob/master/CONTRIBUTING.md) and the [Documentation](https://pymfe.readthedocs.io/en/latest/?badge=latest).
 * To submit bugs and feature requests, report at [project issues](https://github.com/ealcobaca/pymfe/issues).
-* In the current version, the meta-feature extractor supports only classification problems.
-The authors plan to extend the package to add clustering and regression measures and to support MtL evaluation measures.
-For more specific information on how to extract each group of measures, please refer to the functions documentation page and the examples contained therein.
-For a general overview of the `pymfe` package, please have a look at the associated documentation.
+* For a general overview of the `pymfe` package, please have a look at the associated documentation.

 ## License

-This project is licensed under the MIT License - see the [License](LICENSE) file for details.
+This project is licensed under the MIT License - see the [License](https://github.com/ealcobaca/pymfe/blob/master/LICENCE) file for details.

 ## Cite Us